elliotaplant/redux-js-restricted-routes/README.md

 ## Initializing Redux

-The first thing we'll add to our project is Redux to manage the logged in/out state.
-Go ahead and run
+Redux is a simple but powerful state management tool that we will use to manage our logged in/out state.
+Go ahead and add Redux to the project with:
 ```bash
 yarn add redux
 ```